biomejs/biome/packages/@biomejs/biome/README.md

 npx @biomejs/biome ci ./src
 ```

-If you want to give Biome a run without installing it, you can also experiment with our [online playground](https://biomejs.dev/playground/).
+If you want to give Biome a run without installing it, use the [online playground](https://biomejs.dev/playground/), compiled to WebAssembly.

 ## Documentation